Anchorage Children's Home's mission is to be an Anchor for today's children, strengthening tomorrow's families.

 For a copy of our most recent 990, please contact our Finance Office.

 Board Members and staff participate in varied activities such as serving on Boards, committees and workgroups in the local community and statewide.
-Examples include the Hunger and Homeless Coalition of Bay County, Bay Area Partnership for Affordable Housing, Bay County Chamber of Commerce, Bay and Jackson County Juvenile Justice Council, the CASE Coalition, the Calhoun and Bay County Councils for Children, Bay County Mental Health Association.
+Examples include Doorways of NWFL, Bay County Chamber of Commerce, Bay and Jackson County Juvenile Justice Council, Bay County Mental Health Association, LEAD Coalition and Rebuild Bay.

 Our Funding Partners